CeON/CoAnSys/examples/README.md

 LICENSE INFORMATION
 -------------------

-### 'GROTOAP.zip'
+### 'GROTOAP-10.zip'

-As 'GROTOAP.zip' is aggregation of data from [CeON Repository](https://svn.ceon.pl/research/GROTOAP/), [copyright information from source repository](https://svn.ceon.pl/research/GROTOAP/COPYING) remains valid.
+As 'GROTOAP-10.zip' is aggregation of data from [CeON Repository](https://svn.ceon.pl/research/GROTOAP/), [copyright information from source repository](https://svn.ceon.pl/research/GROTOAP/COPYING) remains valid.

 You may also want to read [README file](https://svn.ceon.pl/research/GROTOAP/README) from the source repository.